 There are certain issues that have to be taken into consideration before you purchase or look for a bungalow to rent.
 Disadvantages of living in a bungalow include:

 It comes with no surprise that bungalow houses cost more than all the other landed properties in Malaysia.
-As mentioned above, the median price of a bungalow house is RM370,000 whereas the median price of a terrace house is RM278,000.
+As mentioned above, the median price of a bungalow house in Malaysia is RM370,000 whereas the median price of a terrace house in Malaysia is only RM278,000.

 How to build a bungalow house in Malaysia?